A Guide to Craft Breweries in Philadelphia

 Dock Street

-The first post-Prohibition craft brewery to open in Philadelphia — Dock Street‘s original brick and mortar opened in Logan Square, in 1989 — owner Rosemarie Certo has long been a pioneer.
-She has since expanded to two locations: Dock Street West, the original located on South 50th Street; and Dock Street South, at 2118 Washington Street.
+The first post-Prohibition craft brewery to open in Philadelphia — Dock Street‘s original brick-and-mortar opened in Logan Square, in 1989 — where owner Rosemarie Certo has long been a pioneer.
+Today, the brewery has since expanded to two locations Dock Street South in South Philadelphia, and the newly opened Dock Street Fishtown.

 Manayunk Brewing

-Founded in 1996, Manayunk Brewing is an expansive riverfront mecca on Main Street in Manayunk has earned a stellar reputation for doing a wide array of beer styles including more than 600 varieties.
-The brewery has survived multiple floods – the most recent was in 2021, due to their proximity to the Schuylkill River.
-An industrial scale for weighing wool – the building was originally a textile mill – stands guard at the door.
+Founded in 1996, Manayunk Brewing is an expansive riverfront hotspot on Main Street in Manayunk, that has earned a stellar reputation for doing a wide array of beer styles including more than 600 varieties.
+An industrial scale for weighing wool – the building was originally a textile mill – stands guard at the door for thirsty patrons.

-• Taproom Experience: Flooding from Hurricane Ida has forced the brewery to temporarily close, although owners vow to return stronger.
-When they do, expect the same convivial cheer and boisterous atmosphere ‘Yunkers (Manayunk residents) have been enjoying for 25 years.
+Taproom Experience: Enjoy the convivial cheer and boisterous atmosphere ‘Yunkers (Manayunk residents) have been enjoying for 25 years at this indoor and outdoor taproom.
 Al fresco dining on the patio offers the best views of the Schuylkill River.

 Chestnut Hill Brewing Company